goyoambrosio/goyoambrosio.github.io/_posts/2017-05-20-how-to-turn-off-wifi-at-night-in-mikrotik-routeros.md

 title: "Turning off WiFi at night on Mikrotik RouterOS" related : true
 categories:
+  - HowTo
+tags:
+  - RouterOS
+  - Mikrotik
+  - WiFi
+  - script
-  - Utilidad
+  - schedule
-tags: RouterOS, Mikrotik, WiFi, script, schedule
 ---

 If you think that you must to turn off WiFi at night due to security reasons or